force-sight/forcesight/README.md

 1. There are some caveats when using D405 Camera with ROS.
 The current realsense driver doesnt support the D405 version, since the devel effort are in ros2.
 This fork is used: https://github.com/rjwb1/realsense-ros
 2. Make sure that the image resolution is corresponding to the one its intrinsic parameters.
 Different image res for the same camera will have different ppx, ppy, fx, fy values. `rs-enumerate-devices -c`
-3. To teleop the robot, use: https://github.com/Healthcare-Robotics/stretch_remote
+3. To teleop the Stretch robot, use: https://github.com/Healthcare-Robotics/stretch_remote
 4. if getting MESA driver error when running open3d viz in conda env, try `conda install -c conda-forge libstdcxx-ng`
-5. There's 2 IK/FK solver being used here: `kdl` and `kinpy`.
-Kinpy is a recent migration from KDL since kdl is dependent on ROS, which is nasty for conda installation.
+5. There are 2 IK/FK solvers being used here: `kdl` and `kinpy`.
+Kinpy is a recent migration from KDL since kdl is dependent on ROS, which is a headache for conda installation.

 ## Bibliography